Leila Hadley

 Leila Hadley (22 September 1925 - 10 February 2009) was an American travel writer and socialite.
 Her books include Give Me the World (1958) and A Journey with Elsa Cloud (1997).

 Early life and education

 Beatrice Leila Eliott Burton was born on September 22, 1925, and grew up in Old Westbury, New York.
 Her mother, Beatrice Eliott Burton, was the sister of Sir Gilbert Eliott, chief of the Scottish Clan Elliot.
+James Boswell was her great-great-great-great grandfather.
 Her father, Frank V. Burton Jr., inherited his business in the cotton trade.
 Her middle name, which she took as her first name, was pronounced "LEE-la" and was, according to her, "Hindi for 'cosmic play,' which should register in anyone’s mind forever, but doesn't".
 She attended the Green Vale School, Long Island, with Gloria Vanderbilt, then St. Timothy's School, Stevenson, Maryland.
 She was introduced to society at the Junior Assembly on December 23, 1943, held at the Ritz-Carlton Hotel in Manhattan.